History of Titusville, PA

 “The Valley that Changed the World”

-The location of Titusville, Pennsylvania was first settled in 1796 by Jonathan Titus.
-Gradually the valley grew as more people settled in the Oil Creek valley.
+Jonathan Titus first settled the Oil Creek valley where Titusville is now in 1796.
+It was first called Edinburgh but as the area grew it called Titusville in honor of Jonathan Titus.
 Timbering was the first industry, the success of which led to Titusville becoming incorporated as a borough in 1849.

 Titusville, being known as the birthplace of the oil industry, has gained the reputation as the “Valley that Changed the World”.
-Because of the successful drilling of oil, many previously unknown industries took root such as the modern transportation system and plastics.
+Because of the successful drilling of oil, many previously unknown industries took root such as the modern transportation system, plastics, and pharmaceuticals.

 Information on Titusville, Pennsylvania can be found at the following websites: